How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Proactive steps to speed up the probate process

-By taking proactive measures, you can significantly speed up the overall probate proceedings.
+By taking proactive measures, you can significantly speed up the overall Confirmation proceedings.

 1. Gather information about the estate as soon as possible